 The huge population of Tokyo makes this city a great place to learn about different food cultures and cuisine from a foreign countries.
 In Shinjuku, there is many fusion of Japanese and Western food to try out.
 My pick for the best food to try in Shinjuku is Luke’s Lobster.
 It is something that you can die for if you are a lobster lover.

 The lobster was fresh cuts with generous goodness in a tasty sauce, with a soft, buttered sandwich roll.
 It was so juicy and succulent.
 Remember to go for the US version.
 I’m sure you’ll love it too.

 It usually has a line and you won’t miss it when passing Shinkuju.
 However, the service is fast and efficient.
 Just grab it and eat it on the go.
-There are no eating tables but you can have it on the two ready benches located on the sidewalk.
+There are no eating tables but you can have them on the two ready benches located on the sidewalk.
 The price is on the high side at about ¥1500.
-But you won’t go wrong to try it once when you are in Tokyo.
+But you won’t go wrong trying it once when you are in Tokyo.

 Luke’S Lobster Omotesando

 - Address: Japan, 〒150-0001 Tokyo, Shibuya City, Jingumae, 6 Chome−7−1 1Ｆ